anon-blue/anon.blue/README.txt

 666666666666666666666666666666666666666666ggggggggggggggggggggggggglllllllllllll
 llllllllllllllllllllllllllllllllllllooooooooooooooooooooooo4    oooooooooooooooo
 oooooooooollllllllllllllllllllllllllllllllllllllll         666
-                                                  aaaaabbd
+                                               you are a sbs

-                                   NOTHING WORKS ANYMORE IN THE UNIVERSE       m a                              535r
+                                       535r
                            NEVERMIND, EVERYTHING IS BACK ON TRACK
     aaaaa                                 CLICK